youngsu-Kim/access_cas_tutorial/tutorial.md

 ## Acknowledgments

-Rewrite this.
 This project started as part of the NSF-funded (#2230127) cyberinfrastructure professional training led by Dr. Mary Thomas at the San Diego Supercomputing Center.
-The author participated as a trainee in 2023 as a high-performance faculty fellow at California State University San Bernardino.
+The author participated as a trainee for the year 2023 and has been serving as a high-performance faculty fellow at California State University San Bernardino.
 In addition to the PI, Dr. Thomas, the author appreciates the help and support from the mentors, especially Dr. Rick Wagner and Dr. Bob Sinkovits.

 ## Structure of the Tutorial and Timeline

 > When finished add a short description of the content and timeline####

-## Allocations
+## ACCESS Allocations

-This tutorial focuses on ACCESS and assumes that one has allocations on ACCESS.
+This tutorial focuses on [ACCESS](https://allocations.access-ci.org) and assumes that one has allocations on ACCESS.
 To request allocations on ACCESS (it is free, and the process is simple), please visit this [page](https://allocations.access-ci.org/prepare-requests-overview#comparison-table) for details.
 Once you have allocations, it is time to choose the supercomputing center(s) for your project.

-On ACCESS, one submits an exchange request to use allocations on a supercomputing center.
+On ACCESS, one submits an exchange request to use a supercomputing center.
 Here, we assume two scenarios:

 1. Project requiring large memory
 2. Project requiring many CPUs (cores)

-Large Memory Nodes:
+### Large Memory Nodes on ACCESS

 ACCESS provides a large-memory filter on its [webpage](https://allocations.access-ci.org/resources).
-As of today (####write date here####), these are the search results.
+As of 12/3/2023, these are the search results.

 |Node Name|Memory Size|
 |--|--|